fsmMLK/inkscapeMadeEasy/docs/source/installation.rst

 Linux users
 ~~~~~~~~~~~

-You might find useful installing the packages ``texlive-science``, ``texlive-pictures`` and ``texlive-latex-base`` (Debian based distros) from your package manager.
+You might find useful installing the packages ``texlive-science``, ``texlive-pictures`` and ``texlive-latex-base``
+(Debian based distros) from your package manager.
 They should provide most (all?) needed LaTeX packages.
+Other Linux
-Other unix flavour should have similar packages.
+distros should have similar packages.
 After installation, see if you can compile this `Minimal LaTex example`_

 Windows users